 - not finding joy in things that once brought you joy

 - struggling to find the joy in your new life with baby

 - feeling worthless

 - questioning your ability to be a parent

 - afraid to reach out for help

 Sometimes, people struggling with postpartum anxiety are worried about talking to a therapist, doctor or other helping professional because they worry someone might take their baby away.
 This is not something you need to be afraid of when seeking treatment for postpartum depression.
 In fact, we can make space for your baby to come to the session with you if you’d like!
 Of course, we will deal with any severe concerns or threats appropriately.
 But, it’s important to know that scary, intrusive and invasive thoughts are normal when dealing with depression after having a baby.
-If you have dealt with a traumatic birth, or have questions about what birth trauma looks like, visit our page about birth trauma therapy in Scotch Plains, NJ.
+If you have dealt with a traumatic birth, or have questions about what birth trauma looks like, visit our page about birth trauma therapy in Scotch Plains and Branchburg, NJ.

 New Parents Struggle With Postpartum Depression in Many Ways

 You may be having difficulty connecting with your child.
 Or, you might feel like you are just going through the motions of caring for the baby without emotion.
 You might not even want to hold the baby at all.